advent-lab/CarbonSet/README.md

 ### Dataset

 `CarbonSet.csv` is the main dataset containing multiple CFP enhanced metrics stored in `dataset/`folder.
 The CFP values are modeled using our enhanced ECO-CHIP.
-Details are explained below and `README.md` in `eco_chip_enhanced/`
+Details are explained below and `README.md` in `eco_chip_enhanced/`.

+For simplicity, we also provide `dataset/CarbonSet.ipynb` as a fast-track option.
+In this notebook, the maximum, minimum, and most probable values of the input parameters are pre-sampled as fixed constants from our probabilistic distribution.
+Use this notebook if you prefer not to modify the probabilistic distribution.

 ### Updates to ECO-CHIP